Probable Dormant Neutron Star in a Short-Period Binary System: Radial velocities of J1255

 Five additional spectra were obtained in February 2021 with CARMENES\footnote{https://carmenes.caha.es/ext/instrument/index.html} \citep{Quirrenbach2016,Quirrenbach2018}, attached to the Cassegrain focus of the 3.5 m telescope at Calar Alto observatory, Almer\'ia, Spain.
 CARMENES consists of a pair of cross-dispersed echelle spectrographs, the visual channel (VIS) covering a wavelength range from 5200 to 9200\,{\AA} with $R\simeq 94600$, and the near-infrared channel (NIR), which covers a wavelength range from 9600 to 17100 {\AA} at $R\simeq 80400$.
 Both channels use Fabry-P\'erot etalons and hollow-cathode emission-line lamps for wavelength calibration \citep{Schafer2018}.
 The data reduction of CARMENES observations is performed by the \texttt{caracal} pipeline \citep{Caballero2016}, which corrects for bias, flat-fielding, and cosmic ray events, performs wavelength calibration, and extracts one-dimensional spectra.
 The spectra were corrected for telluric contamination following the procedure described by \citep{Nagel2022}.
 Fig.~\ref{fig:H_alpha} shows three of the spectral ranges covered by CARMENES.
 The panel with H$\alpha$ shows also the TRES spectrum in that range.

-To analyze the CARMENES spectra, we first adopted a theoretical template from the library of PHOENIX stellar models \citep{Husser2013} that best fit the observed spectral features.
+To analyze the optical CARMENES spectra, we first adopted a theoretical template from the library of PHOENIX stellar models \citep{Husser2013} that best fit the observed spectral features.
 We explored a grid of values for effective temperature and spectral line broadening (approximately equivalent to the projected rotation velocity, ${\rm v}\sin i_{\rm rot}$), where $i_{\rm rot}$ is the inclination of the stellar rotation axis, looking for a combination that maximized the cross correlation, as illustrated by Fig.~\ref{fig:todcorgrid}.
-The best-fitting template parameters and$1\sigma$ uncertainties are $T_{\rm eff}=6280 \pm60$ K and ${\rm v}\sin i_{\rm rot}=32.3\pm0.5$ km s$^{-1}$.
+The best-fitting template parameters and $1\sigma$ uncertainties are $T_{\rm eff}=6280 \pm60$ K and ${\rm v}\sin i_{\rm rot}=32.3\pm0.5$ km s$^{-1}$.
+A rotational broadening profile (\citealt{gray92}) was applied to account for the stellar rotation while adopting a limb-darkening coefficient from \citet{claret11}.
 This template was then used to derive the CARMENES RVs.